ZK International Group Co. Ltd. (ZKIN) Stock Could Soon Reward Patient Investors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 21.05% loss in the last 1 month and extending the period to 3 months gives it a 351.97%, and is 18.02% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 38.82% over the week and 26.69% over the month.
+The stock witnessed a 22.58% loss in the last 1 month and extending the period to 3 months gives it a 273.77%, and is -17.32% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 30.23% over the week and 25.68% over the month.

 The EPS is expected to shrink by -110.20% this year.